JadEletry/MovieKnight_Architecture/README.md

 Movie Knight is a program designed to allow users tomanage their library of movies, and provides them with useful information related to each title.

+Use Case models
+Quality Attributes associated with the use cases System Constraints associated with the use cases